jjay1288/NetworkAttackProject/README.md

 ##### E) Conclusion

-​	This machine was understandably riddled with attack vectors.
-Many of the attack vectors found on this server are due specifically to outdated and unpatched software.
+​	This machine was, as we assumed, riddled with attack vectors.
+Many of the ones found on this server are specifically related to outdated and unpatched software.
 The distribution is way out of date, and the ability to connect to ubuntu repositories has been intentionally disabled.

 #### III.
 Target 2: Damn Vulnerable Web Application (DVWA)

-​	This machine is running the latest Ubuntu (21.04), and has had [Damn Vulnerable Web App](https://dvwa.co.uk/) installed in its default configuration.
-DVWA is an intentionally vulnerable web stack that has built in attack vectors.
+​	This machine is running the latest release of Ubuntu (21.04), and has [Damn Vulnerable Web App](https://dvwa.co.uk/) installed in its default configuration.
+DVWA is an intentionally vulnerable web stack that has built in vulnerabilities for testing and training purposes.

 ##### A) Enumeration

 ##### 192.168.1.210

-​	Once again, I will start with a default script scan on the target through Nmap.
+​	Once again we start with a default script scan on the target through Nmap.
 The results can be found [here](https://github.com/jjay1288/netattacksproj/blob/main/target2/scans/nmapinitial).
-This time, the results are drasticly different.
+These results are drastically different.

 | Port   | State | Service | Version                         |
 | ------ | ----- | ------- | ------------------------------- |
 | 22/tcp | open  | ssh     | OpenSSH 8.4p1 Ubuntu 5ubuntu1.1 |
 | 80/tcp | open  | http    | Apache httpd 2.4.46             |

 ​	We find only two ports, SSH on 22 and http on 80.
-Obviously this is a web server, and must enumerate on the machine through other means.
+Obviously this is a web server, and must explore the machine through other methods.
 Navigating to http:\\\192.168.1.210 in the browser presents us with a login screen:

 ​											![login](https://github.com/jjay1288/netattacksproj/blob/main/target2/screens/login.PNG)

-​	The next step is to find out if there are any interesting directories on this web app.
-We will start a  [DirBuster](https://www.kali.org/tools/dirbuster/) loaded with the directory-list-medium that comes in kali and scan.
+​	The next step is to identify any interesting directories on this web app.
+We start a [DirBuster](https://www.kali.org/tools/dirbuster/) scan configured with the directory-list-medium that comes by default in kali.
 The results of this scan can be found [here](https://github.com/jjay1288/netattacksproj/blob/main/target2/scans/DirBusterReport-192.168.1.210-80.txt).
 Dirbuster does this by tracking responses from the web server.
-A "Not Found" reply means nothing exists there, while "Permission Denied" will indicate that the directory exists.
+A "Not Found" reply means nothing exists there, while "Permission Denied" or "OK" will indicate that the directory exists.

 ##### B) Attacking the login page

-​	The first step in attacking this machine is to get past the login page.
-We must login to enumerate further.
-For now, we can only infer that pages exist based on the return code of the dirbuster requests.
+​	The first step in attacking this machine is to get past the login page because for now we can only infer that pages exist based on the return code of the dirbuster requests.
 The first step is to have a look at the source code of [login.php](https://github.com/jjay1288/netattacksproj/blob/main/target2/loginpage/source.txt).

-​	Immediately we see the fields for username and password, and we also see something that appears to be an anti-CSRF token:
+​	Immediately we see the fields for username and password, and we also see what appears to be an anti-CSRF token:

 ```html
 <input type='hidden' name='user_token' value='b57304890574bb9053c0c4f48d307773' />
 ```

-​	These types of tokens are meant to prevent Cross Site Request Forgeries by ensuring that the client that is requesting or posting http content to the site is the same one that opened the initial connection.
-The web app will generate a random token and present it to the client on the first load of login.php.
+​	These types of tokens are meant to prevent cross-site request forgeries by ensuring that the client that is requesting or posting http content to the site is the same client that opened the initial connection.
+The web app will generate a random token and present it to the client on the initial load of login.php.

 Using Burp Suite to proxy the http requests, you can see that the initial connection will also return a response from the server setting up a cookie:

 ![cookie](https://github.com/jjay1288/netattacksproj/blob/main/target2/screens/setcookie.PNG)

-​	My initial instinct is that the basic security feature at play here is a server-side check to compare the PHPSESSID to the user_token.
+​	My initial instinct is that the page uses a server-side check to compare the PHPSESSID to the user_token.
 Using Burp to intercept the traffic, we confirm this is the case.

 ![post](https://github.com/jjay1288/netattacksproj/blob/main/target2/screens/post.PNG)